Moving to the U.S.

 This restriction includes items from the following countries: Angola, Cuba, Iran, Iraq, Libya, Myanmar (formerly Burma), North Korea, Sudan, the territory of Afghanistan controlled by the Taliban, and the former Yugoslavia.

-A U.S. Treasury license issued under the Foreign Assets Control Regulations might be required in order to import certain or all goods (including motor vehicles) from any of the above-mentioned countries, with the exception of informational materials.
+A U.S. Treasury license issued under the Foreign Assets Control Regulations might be required to import certain or all goods (including motor vehicles) from any of the above-mentioned countries, with the exception of informational materials.
 However, such licenses rarely are granted.

 Questions regarding merchandise control should be addressed to: